SridharRamesh/HowSridharThinks/_math/BorweinIntegrals.md

 This is guaranteed when 1/3 + 1/5 + ... + our stopping point is itself at most 1.
 But it stops being guaranteed once we pass that.
 Hence, the results we've seen.

 Incidentally, there's absolutely nothing special about our using reciprocals of odd numbers in order here.
-Any values will display the same phenomenon: when the bounds of all the factors other than the first sum to $$\leq$$ the first factor, our computation yields a guaranteed 1 probability, and otherwise it yields something smaller.
+Any values will display the same phenomenon: when the bounds on all the factors other than the first $$f$$ factor sum to $$\leq 1$$, our computation yields a guaranteed 1 probability density, and otherwise it yields something smaller.

 That's all there is to it.

+[TODO: Word this in a way where it would be readable to layish-readers who don't know the Fourier transform, etc]

 [TODO: Add graphics displaying the convolutions of the relevant probability density functions?]

-[TODO: Word this in a way where it would be readable to layish-readers who don't know the Fourier transform, etc]